yeti-switch/doc/docs/en/yeti-ui-routing.rst

         IP address of the originator (Customer).
     Pop
         Point of presence (PoP), which receives calls from the Customer.
-If a call will come on the different PoP (a node which receives calls belongs to different PoP), such calls will be dropped.
+If a call will come to the different PoP (a node which receives calls belongs to different PoP), such call will be processed with other Customer Auth entity.
     Src Prefix
         You can define a prefix which necessarily should be presented in Src-number for every call from the customer.
-If not - the call will be dropped.
 Just a prefix must be used here, not a regular expression.
     Dst Prefix
         You can define a prefix which necessarily should be presented in a Dst-number for every call from the customer.
-If not - the call will be dropped.
 Just a prefix must be used here, not a regular expression.
     Dst number min length
         Minimum length of destination number allowed for this Customer Auth.
-In case of receiving destination number that is less than this minimal value call will be dropped.
+In case of receiving destination number that is less than this minimal value other Customer Auth entity will be used (if any) for authentication.
     Dst number max length
         Maximum length of destination number allowed for this Customer Auth.
-        In case of receiving destination number that is longer than this maximum value call will be dropped.
+        In case of receiving destination number that is longer than this maximum value call other Customer Auth entity will be used (if any) for authentication.
     Uri Domain
-        If specified, YETI checks the domain part of the URI for every call, and drops calls if the domain part is not the same as specified.
+        If specified, YETI checks the domain part of the URI for every call.
+If the domain part is not the same as specified other Customer Auth entity will be used (if any) for authentication.
     From Domain
-        If specified, YETI checks the domain part of the URI in the From header for every call, and drops calls if presented domain mismatches.
+        If specified, YETI checks the domain part of the URI in the From header for every call.
+        If presented domain mismatches other Customer Auth entity will be used (if any) for authentication.
     To Domain
-        If specified, YETI checks the domain part of the URI in the To header for every call, and drops calls if presented domain mismatches.
+        If specified, YETI checks the domain part of the URI in the To header for every call.
+If presented domain mismatches other Customer Auth entity will be used (if any) for authentication.
     X Yeti Auth
         It's possible to define the custom SIP-header **X-Yeti-Auth** for the customer's calls and specify its value in YETI.
-In case they match, YETI passes such calls through.
+In case they match, YETI passes such calls with using this Customer Auth entity for authentication.

 Number translation **Customers Auth**'s options
 ```````````````````````````````````````````````